Godwin of Wessex was born to Wulfnoth Clid, thegn of Sussex

 Cnut became King following the death of Edmund II.
 Godwin quickly allied himself to the new King.

-Godwin, now the most powerful noble, strengthened his alliance to Cnut by marrying his sister in law, Gytha.
+Godwin, now the most powerful noble in England, strengthened his alliance to Cnut by marrying Cnut’s sister in law, Gytha.
 He was also made Earl of East Wessex.

 Godwin accompanied Cnut when he went to Denmark to claim the Kingdom.